 Building, designing, and customizing a synthetic putting green in your backyard can be just as exciting as actually playing on it.
 Embrace this project and make sure each detail is compatible with your gameplay to get the most from your outdoor backyard golf green.
-Reference our step-by-step process below to guide you while building your outdoor putting green with a pro or diy!
+Reference our step-by-step process below to guide you while building your outdoor putting green with a pro artificial grass installer or diy!

 1. Determine the Dedicated Area for Installation